The American Heritage Dictionary defines the Cold War as thus:

 F-100 Super Sabre

-Seen here in it's Vietnam era camoflauge, the F-100 was the first supersonic fighter to enter service with the U.S. Air Force.
+Seen here in its Vietnam era camouflage, the F-100 was the first supersonic fighter to enter service with the U.S. Air Force.

 Still in service to this day, the Hercules remains an integral part of the Air Force’s airlift capability.